 So I went ahead and allowed the surgery but refused to allow them to take my clitoris.
 Thank goodness my surgeon complied with my wishes.
 As a result, he was unable to get clean margins but did significantly reduce my tumor burden.
 I was given two options:

 The side-effects of radiation to the lower torso would have included blistering skin, extreme fatigue, and burning diarrhea.
 Not to mention, I would have fried my reproductive organs and be put through premature menopause.
 I also could have lost of my rectum, burned my intestines together, and damaged my bladder.
 I would have also lost all elasticity of the vulva and vagina, lost sensitivity and feeling to the area including my clitoris, and totally fried the mucous glands.
 All of this would have equated to sexual dysfunction for the rest of my life.
 You bet your ass I refused.

 I worked through each area of my life and changed everything including leaving a very lucrative and high-profile job as VP of Growth & Demand Marketing where I was shouldering an immense amount of stress and opened my own marketing firm.
 I did a lot of emotional work, learned to manage stress, and worked hard to recover from burnout.

 I was declared cancer-free in February of 2018.
 Bonus side effects of my healing journey include both of my autoimmune conditions (Hashimoto’s and Lichen Sclerosis) went into remission, I reversed fatty liver and gallstones, balanced my hormones, and lost nearly 70lbs.
-I’ve been working to maintain my new found health ever since!
+I’ve been working to maintain and continue to optimize my new found health ever since!

-I’m focused on making the transition from focusing on my own healing to educating others.
+I’m now focused on making the transition from focusing on my own healing to educating others.
 I’m sharing my story and earning my Nutrition Therapist Master certification at the Nutrition Therapy Institute and my Functional Diagnostic Nutrition Practitioner certification.
 Once these programs are complete I intend to continue on to attend the Oncology Nutrition Consulting™ program at the Oncology Nutrition Institute.
 I’m so excited to help others take control of their health and live life on their terms!